YoRyan/openrails-timetables/USA1A/README.md

 # Northeast Coridor v4

-Bring the NEC to life with a full population of regional and commuter trains.
+Bring the NEC to life with a full population of long-distance, regional, and commuter trains.
 These timetables include all passenger service between Washington, Baltimore, and Philadelphia as of August 2018, the latest date for which Amtrak GTFS data is available:

 * Amtrak daytime (Acela/Regional/Palmetto/Carolinian/Vermonter)
+* Amtrak long-distance (Crescent/Silver Meteor/Silver Star) (the Cardinal was
+  truncated to Washington during this time)
 * MARC commuter (Penn Line/Camden Line)
 * SEPTA commuter (Wilmington-Newark Line)